Girlhood (It’s complicated)

 Each story in this series offers a window into a girl's life and how she made history.

-Enjoy the opening animation from the Girlhood exhibition gallery (no sound).
+Enjoy the opening animation from the Girlhood (It's complicated) exhibition gallery (no sound).

 This project received support from the Smithsonian American Women’s History Initiative.